Autoimmune Disease Awareness Month is celebrated annually during the month of March!

 There are millions of people worldwide who are living with one or more autoimmune diseases.
 For the majority of these individuals, the toll of having a chronic condition reaches far beyond their physical health.
 The struggle of living with an autoimmune disease can manifest in nearly every aspect of daily life.
 That’s why we launched a month-long social media event to share important facts, discuss lived experiences, and speak out about the impact of autoimmune disease.
 Check out our Instagram page for highlights from the #MyAutoimmuneVoice campaign.

-There are over 90 known autoimmune diseases.
+There are 80-100 known autoimmune diseases.
 Of the individuals surveyed on day two of our awareness event, the majority had Hashimoto’s thyroiditis.
 Systemic lupus erythematosus (SLE), Sjögren’s, celiac disease, ankylosing spondylitis, and rheumatoid arthritis were all slightly more common among survey participants, with several people reporting that they have an undiagnosed autoimmune disease.

 Rare autoimmune diseases were reported, including myasthenia gravis, immune thrombocytopenia, dermatomyositis, and more.